-While there is a lot to do in Prague, with a compact itinerary, it is possible to see all the big sites in three days.
-If you're looking to visit in three days, it's important to plan out your days in advance to make sure you can see everything you want, and allow enough time to get from place to place.
+While there is a lot to do in Prague, with a compact itinerary, it is possible to hit all the big spots in three days.
+If you're looking to visit for three days, it's important to plan out your trip in advance to ensure you will see everything you want.
+Don't foget the travel time to get from place to place!

 Visit Prague with Pilot!

-Whether you're currently planning a trip to Prague or daydreaming for the future, you'll find loads to do on your trip.
-Now that you have some ideas for what to do in Prague, you can focus on figuring out where to stay, and maybe even explore day trips.
+Whether you're currently planning a trip to Prague or daydreaming about a future adventure, you'll find loads to do on your trip.
+Now that you have some ideas for what to do in Prague, you can focus on figuring out where to stay and maybe even explore day trips.

 You could spend your trip scrolling for email confirmations and places to explore, or you could use Pilot.